electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

    Rather than relying on a custom algorithm for determining which thread a particular job is running on (which turned out to be fairly complex, and by no means is perfect), explore extending the Gradle [Task](http://www.gradle.org/docs/current/javadoc/org/gradle/api/Task.html)/[Test](http://www.gradle.org/docs/current/javadoc/org/gradle/api/tasks/testing/TestDescriptor.html) API's with information about which worker/thread is currently in use.
 This would yield a _true_ representation of how the workload is scheduled and allocated on the build infrastructure.

-2. Dependency Visualization

-   Extend the generated annotation with all the dependency information available from the Gradle engine (e.g. [Task.getDependencies](http://www.gradle.org/docs/current/javadoc/org/gradle/api/Task.html#getTaskDependencies()) - there are some commented code in the init-script already touching on this).
-This additional information combined with more sophisticated structuring of e.g. the project-lifecycle and test-suites could allow for more sophisticated and interesting reporting (e.g. ElectricSimulator, Longest Chain).
-My thinking here would be to use the submake concept to represent such structural information.

-3. Capturing stdout/stderr per job
+2. Capturing stdout/stderr per job

    It seems Gradle has no current ability to capture stdout/stderr per task/test, at least not that I've been able to figure out.
 If you register an outputlistener of some kind, *all* output at the specified loglevel will be captured regardless of origin.
 It would obviously be very beneficial to have capability to separate and identify source of the output.

-4. Live monitoring
+3. Live monitoring

    ElectricInsight supports live monitoring of builds.
 Rather than write data to file it would not be too complex to write it to a socket connected to ElectricInsight.
 This would allow one to look at this project as a real time build monitor as well as a post-build analysis utility.

-5. Custom job categorization
+4. Custom job categorization

    It would be a nice feature to have ability to customize ElectricInsight job categorization.

-6. Improve flexibility of usage, e.g. by allowing for custom generated annotation-files and for varying amount of annotation detail.
+5. Improve flexibility of usage, e.g. by allowing for custom generated annotation-files and for varying amount of annotation detail.

 ## Problems? / Issues? / Feedback?
 Please take note this proejct is not commercially supported by Electric Cloud.
-Any issues or problems are best discussed at http://ask.electric-cloud.com.
+Any issues or problems are best discussed at http://ask.electric-cloud.com or by contacting me directly on email/twitter below.
 Contributions are very welcome - please let me know if you have an interest to help.

 Lastly, I'm very interested in hearing your feedback!